sherminds/EOstudy/Evoldir/README.md

  2) Fill in the summary file

-    In the `_summary.md` file for each ad, compile all the names of speakers and organisers that you can find in the evoldir ad and on the ad website (remove *, - and superfluous things to end up with clean lists with one name per line)
+  In the `_summary.md` file for each ad (in `Evoldir/ads/MON`, where MON is 3-letter month), compile all the names of speakers and organisers that you can find in the evoldir ad and on the ad website (remove *, - and superfluous things to end up with clean lists with one name per line)

  3) Fill in the Data set